intel/inference-model-manager/management/README.md

 ##
 ### Models
-Models are pretrained deep learning models able to be server via Tensoflow Serving.
+Models are pretrained deep learning models able to be served via Tensoflow Serving.

 #### Upload model
 To upload model use `scripts/model_upload_cli.py`.